nasa/cumulus/docs/deployment/components.md

 ```

 Terraform can be configured to use the S3 backend by adding the following to
 your deployment's Terraform config.
-If following the file layout [described above](#adding-terraform-to-your-deployment),
-this should be added to your **terraform.tf** file.
+If following the file layout [described above](#adding-terraform-to-your-deployment),this should be added to your **terraform.tf** file.

 ```hcl
 terraform {